llafuente/llafuente/content/post/angular-2-first-steps.md

 After spending a month with `Angular 2`, I can reliably say `AngularJs` is far more powerful and more productive, but also less maintainable.

-There are things that can't be done by design that are just necessary.
+There are many things that can't be done by design in `Angular 2` that are easy in `AngularJS` like override a template.
 `Angular 2` is more verbose than `AngularJS`, mostly stuff that's not necessary and don't add value, just noise, I'm talking mostly about importing.

-`Angular 2` is really no in the good path for programmers that values time and productivity, but not everything is bad.
-Just most of it.

 ## Scope

 `Angular 2` has scopes, don't even think or believe that they dissapear, because they don't.
-But there is a **BIG** differece, there is no inheritance.
+But there is a **BIG** differece, there is no usable inheritance, there is, but you can use it or abuse it.

 This could be good and bad.
 I find that using `#xxx` (variable declaration in templates) it's a perfect substitute of inheritance.